-These can be particularly useful for responding to those questions that have a simple “yes/no” answer, or questions that require a large amount of information that can be dispersed in a short space of time – for example, explaining your pricing model to customers.
+Macros can be particularly useful for questions that require important information that can be dispersed in a short space of time – for example, explaining your pricing model to customers.

-Our saved reply composer also allows you to include GIFs, images and hyperlinks, so you can show your customers how it’s done, or direct them to any external resources they might require.
-Additionally, you can include emojis, so as to add that personal touch.
-You can also include variables within saved replies, so that they automatically populate with a customer’s first name, or a value for another attribute e.g. their monthly spend for your app/site.
+Our macros composer also allows you to include GIFs, images, and hyperlinks, so you can show your customers how it’s done, or direct them to any external resources they might require.
+Additionally, you can include emojis to add that personal touch.
+You can also include variables within macros, so that they automatically populate with a customer’s first name, or a value for another attribute, e.g. their monthly spend for your app/site.

-When it comes to using saved replies as a launchpad for crafting a personalized response, it’s good practice to tweak some of the more generic language you might use in a reply, so that it speaks to your customer’s particular use case.
+When it comes to using macros as a launchpad for crafting a personalized response, it’s good practice to tweak some of the more generic language you might use in a reply, so that it speaks to your customer’s particular use case.

-One of the top tips from our support team is to use a saved reply as the basis for, or component of, an overall reply, instead of just inserting the reply and hitting “Send”.
+One of the top tips from our support team is to use a macro as the basis for, or component of, an overall reply, instead of just inserting the reply and hitting “Send”.
 That way, the customer doesn’t feel like they’re getting a boilerplate response, and you combine the personal touch with the expediency of putting out a reply quicker than you normally would.

 3. Articles in the Messenger

 Articles don’t just live in your Help Center to be discovered by your customers.
-If you offer conversational support, they’re also there for you and your team to share with customers in chat conversations.
+If you offer conversational support, they’re also there in the Inbox for you and your team to share with customers in chat conversations.
 These empower your team to answer frequent queries that require a longer explanation – for instance, if a customer wants to know how to plan their project, you can send a how-to article with all of the details.